peterpeter5/shallot/docs/source/tutorial.rst

 There are 2 things to note here.
 First we added a new routing-table entry, the third one, with the same path as the first.
-This is ok, because the http-methods are differnt.
+This is OK, because the http-methods are different.
-Second in the `change_quantity` - funcition we access the `json`-key from the `request-dict`.
+Second in the `change_quantity` - function we access the `json`-key from the `request-dict`.
 This is possible, because we used the `wrap_json` - middleware.
 This middleware parses JSON-requests for you and attaches the result to the `"json"` key of the `request-dict`.